ntop/ntopng/doc/src/web_gui/flows.rst

 Application is the Layer-7 program which is exchanging data through the flow.
 This is the piece of software that lays closest to the end user.
 Examples of Applications are Skype, Redis, HTTP, and Bit Torrent.
-Layer-7 applications are detected by the NTOP opensource Deep Packet Inspection (DPI) engine named nDPI [2]_.
+Layer-7 applications are detected by the NTOP open source Deep Packet Inspection (DPI) engine named nDPI [2]_.
 In case application detection fails, ntopng marks the flow as ‘Unknown’.
 If the detection succeeds, the application name and an informative icon are shown.